frankcsquared/covid-19-age-sex-data/README.md

 # Description

-This tool is intended for aggregating demographic information of individual COVID-19 cases reported.
+This repository contains a cleaned dataset reporting weekly age and sex stratified COVID-19 cases, deaths, and hospitalizations from 15 countries.
+R tools included were used for aggregating demographic information of individual COVID-19 cases reported.
 The goal of this tool is primarily to combine single cases into weekly reports of cases counted by age and sex.

 # Instructions for Use